jaymzcd/wp-twacepost/README.md

 on twitter](http://dev.twitter.com/apps) for apps.
 Click through to your newly created app and on the right hand side there's a section for *My access token*.
 If you click through there you'll see the token & secret that you'll need.

+### Getting an API key from Bit.ly

+This one is very easy - just register a new account at [bit.ly](http://bit.ly/a/signup) and then make your way to the [account section](http://bit.ly/a/account), you'll see your API key in one of the blocks of information.